FTM Top Surgery

 Are there different types of FTM chest wall surgery procedures?

 Yes.
-The two techniques Dr. Adams uses for chest masculinization are the double incision and keyhole (periareolar) techniques.
+The two techniques Dr. Adams uses for chest masculinization are the double incision and periareolar techniques.
 The type of procedure performed is chosen on a patient-by-patient basis.
-Your chest size and amount of loose skin determine which procedure is recommended.”
+Your chest size and amount of loose skin determine which procedure is recommended.

 Where will my FTM top surgery scars be?

 The final scar for the double incision approach is at the lower chest fold, just under the pectoralis muscles.
 The nipple/areolar complex is grafted back on.
-The scar for the keyhole approach is periareolar, which means along the edge of the nipple/areolar complex.
+The scar for the periareolar approach is along the edge of the nipple/areolar complex.
 We place a drain on each side and place you in a binder for compression.

 What is the FTM top surgery surgical process?

-The surgery is performed at a hospital or surgery center.
-During surgery you will receive general anesthesia.
+The surgery is performed at a hospital or surgery center and is outpatient, meaning you go home the same day following your surgery.
+During surgery, you will receive general anesthesia.
 The surgery will take between 2-3 hours.
 Once you are awake you are taken to the recovery room for another 1-2 hours.

 What is the FTM top surgery recovery process?